 - Industrial papers (up to 6 pages plus at most 1 extra page for references in Springer LNCS format) describing testing processes, achievements and feedbacks on testing methods for industrial case studies.

 - Full papers (up to 15 pages plus at most 2 extra pages for references in Springer LNCS format) describing original research contributions with sufficient evidence for the interest of the proposed approach.

 Each submission will be reviewed by at least three members of the IFIP-ICTSS 2019 Programme Committee.
 All contributions to IFIP-ICTSS 2019 have to be submitted electronically in PDF format via the EasyChair submission page and have to follow the Springer LNCS format.
 The submission type (full paper, short paper, or industrial paper) must be stated explicitly in the submission form on EasyChair.
 The submission type influences the review criteria.
 At least one author of each accepted contribution must register and present the paper at the conference.

 The proceedings of the conference will be published in Springer’s Lecture Notes in Computer Science series, and therefore exported to all major indexing databases as ISI (Web of Science), Scopus, DBLP, ACM Digital Library, etc. IFIP-ICTSS 2019 is supported by IFIP and Springer.
 All accepted papers will be published in the proceedings volume.
 Authors will need to sign a copyright transfer form to transfer usage rights on their papers to IFIP and Springer.

-The authors of selected conference papers will be invited to submit extended versions of their papers to a Special Issue of Software Quality Journal.
+The authors will be invited to submit extended versions of their papers to a Special Issue of Software Quality Journal.
+The Special Issue will also be open for external submissions.
 All journal submissions will go through a rigorous reviewing process according to the journal standards.